svaksha/Julia.jl/README.md

 ### Contributing
-* Add your link (as per the topic, including notes (if any)) to the respective mediawiki pages listed here, then submit a [pull request (PR)](https://github.com/svaksha/julya/pulls)
+* Add your link (as per the topic, including notes (if any)) to the respective mediawiki pages listed here, then submit a [pull request (PR)](https://github.com/svaksha/julya/pulls).
+For broken links submit a bug report and a PR if you have a URL to replace the broken one.

-'''Note:''' As a new language in the scientific computing scene, new libraries are constantly being added into Julia, so there will be frequent changes and reordering of the mediawiki pages.
+NB:: As a new language in the scientific computing scene, new libraries are constantly being added, so there will be frequent changes and reordering of the pages.

 # LICENSE